2026 CJ Cup Byron Nelson odds, picks: Surprising predictions from golf model that's nailed 17 majors

 SportsLine's model simulated the CJ Cup Byron Nelson 2026 10,000 times and revealed its surprising picks for TPC Craig Ranch

 Two majors are now in the books, and up next on the PGA Tour schedule is the 2026 CJ Cup Byron Nelson at TPC Craig Ranch in McKinney, Texas.
-Play begins on Thursday, May 21.
+Play begins on Thursday, May 21 with the first tee times at 8 a.m.
+ET.
 Some of the PGA's top players have opted to skip this tournament, but Dallas-area natives Scottie Scheffler and Jordan Spieth are both in the 2026 CJ Cup Byron Nelson field.
-They're also two of the top three favorites in the 2026 CJ Cup Byron Nelson odds, with Scheffler, the defending champion, favored at +155 (risk $100 to win $155) and Spieth third at +1600, with Si Woo Kim at +1500.
+They're also two of the top three favorites in the 2026 CJ Cup Byron Nelson odds, with Scheffler, the defending champion, favored at +165 (risk $100 to win $165) and Spieth third at +1600, with Si Woo Kim at +1500.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.